SmartDeltaFraunhoferFOKUS/Architecture_Visualization_Tool/README.md

 Please follow the [wiki](https://github.com/SmartDeltaFraunhoferFOKUS/Architecture_Visualization_Tool/wiki) for more details.

-**Note:** This is the initial version of the tool and the workflow and components may likely change overtime as the development progresses
+**Note:** This is the initial version of the tool.
+The workflow and components may likely change over time as the development progresses

 ## Running the Dashboard with pre-computed data